mmahsereci/mmahsereci.github.io/_posts/2021-10-31-distribution-shifts.md

 training data-distribution having different sample space and/or probability of events.
 Thus, dataset shifts occur when models are fitted to training data that does not reflect the data-distribution they encounter once deployed.
-Two of the most frequent reasons for dataset shifts are:
+Two of the most frequent reasons for dataset shift are:

-- *Sample selection bias*: Samples may be discarded from the training with a certain, possibly unknown probability,
+- *Sample selection bias*: Samples may be discarded from the training with a certain, possibly unknown probability.
 - *Changing environments*: The mechanism that produces the data changes between collecting the training data and deployment.